The benefits of Prebiotics and Probiotics

 Why Elevate our Gut Microbiome?

-‘Gut instinct’…‘Go with your gut’…words often spoken with more meaning than we may realise, but support the scientific theory that our gut is our ‘second brain’.
+‘Gut instinct’…‘Go with your gut’…words often spoken with more meaning than we may realise, but support the growing scientific theory that our gut is our ‘second brain’.

 Housed in our gut are trillions of bacteria, fungi and other microbes, known collectively as the ‘microbiome’ or ‘flora’, that directly communicate with our brain along the gut-brain axis, also known as the vagus nerve.